Iapetus-11/clipboard-cleanse/README.md

 # Clipboard Cleanse
-*Automatically remove bullshit from copied URLs*
+*Automatically remove crap from copied URLs*

 ## Why?
 Ever wonder what that extra stuff on the end of a URL is for?
 Well, there's a good chance it's useless tracking data to help corporations spy on you and your friends... take this Amazon link for example: